CompOmics/compomics.github.io/spectrum_similarity/_posts/2016-05-11-guihowtorunaprobabilisticbasedscoringfunctiontocomparetwogivenspectradatasets.md

 **1-Start the application**: the GUI can be started by running a command prompt on a folder that contains scoring_pipeline-X.Y.Z.jar (X.Y.Z shows the current version number).
 On the command prompt, the following line needs to be executed:

-> java -cp scoring_pipeline-1.0.jar main.ScorePipelineStarter
+> java -cp scoring_pipeline-X.Y.Z.jar main.ScorePipelineStarter

 ![startup](https://dl.dropboxusercontent.com/u/10018463/github_wiki_pages/comparison/step1_startup.PNG)